rust-lang/rfcs/text/0000-extern-existential-type.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Niko Matsakis has expressed concerned about this being abused because singletons are bad.
+Niko Matsakis has expressed concerns about this being abused because singletons are bad.
-I agree singletons are bad, but the connection between existential types and singletons is not obvious at first sight (imagine if we did the same thing with `static`s directly), so I hope this will be sufficiently difficult to abuse.
+Singletons are indeed bad, but the connection between existential types and singletons is not obvious at first sight (imagine if we had deferred definition mechanism with `static`s directly), which hopefully will make this be sufficiently difficult to abuse.
-Even if we deem this very toxic, better all the use cases I listed above be white-listed and use same mechanism used for consistency, then use a bunch of separate solutions.
+Even if we deem this very toxic, better all the use cases I listed above be white-listed and use same mechanism used for consistency (and one that is cost-free at run time), than use a bunch of separate solutions.
 Also, by forcing the use of a trait in the bounds of the `extern existential type`, we hopefully nudge the user in the direction of providing a non-singleton-based way of accomplishing the same task (e.g. local allocators in addition to the global allocator).

-Stabilization of many annotations and APIs I call out in the motivation section is imminent, and yes this would delay that a bit if we opted to do this and then rewrite those APIs to use it.
+Stabilization of many annotations and APIs called out in the [motivation](#motivation) section is imminent, and yes this would delay that a bit if we opted to do this and then rewrite those APIs to use it.

-As per the "prior art" section, something like Haskell's backpack is wholly superior.
+As per the [prior art](#prior-art) section, something like Haskell's backpack is wholly superior.
 But as stabilization of the status quo is imminent, I wanted to pick something easier to implement and closer to existing rust features mentally/pedagogically.

 # Rationale and alternatives
 [alternatives]: #alternatives

+- We can additionally mandate that `Cargo.toml` include all `extern existential type` declarations and definitions, and Cargo reject any build plan where they don't match 1-1.
+  This ameliorates the crate composition issue in practice for the vast majority of users using Cargo (even just `Cargo.toml`s).

 - Of course, we can always do nothing and just keep the grab bag of ad-hoc solutions we have today, and leave log with just a imperative dynamic solution.